AliasJeff/alias-distill-kit/README.md

 - `w_logits` (distillation_weight): Weight for logits-based KL divergence (default: 1.0)
 - `w_hidden` (hidden_weight): Weight for hidden state-based KL divergence (default: 0.5)
 - `temperature`: Controls softness of probability distributions (default: 3.0)

+### Data Processing
+- **Dataset Loading**: Loads datasets from Hugging Face based on `config.py`.
+- **Chat Template Formatting**: Applies a chat template to format the raw data into a conversational format using `apply_chat_template`.
+This step is customizable via the `format_function` in the configuration.
+- **Tokenization**: The formatted text is tokenized using the student model's tokenizer.
+- **Label Generation**: For training, labels are generated only for the assistant's responses by setting the user's parts to -100.
+- **Train/Test Split**: The dataset is split into training and testing sets (90/10 split by default).
+- **Caching**: Processed datasets are cached locally to speed up subsequent runs.

 ### Hidden State Distillation
 - Student hidden states are projected to teacher dimensions using `MultiLayerAdaptationLayer`